 Launching a successful employee engagement survey requires a well-prepared strategy and careful consideration for the pre, during and post survey steps.
 Firstly, you need a clear idea of the aim of your survey.
 Secondly, it is important to decide on and involve stakeholders from the outset.
-Which survey method is most suitable for your organisation?
+Which survey method is most suitable for your organization?
 Will a pulse survey be better recieved than an annual engagement survey?
 How will you handle employee anonymity?

-The Purpose of your employee engagement survey
+The purpose of your employee engagement survey

 An employee engagement survey should be designed to gain insights into perceptions of work motivation, team dynamics, leadership, organizational culture, resources and other topics pertinent to your organization.
 Perhaps innovation is lacking, or customer-centricity requires attention.
 Are your employees engaged?
 Are they suitably challenged?

 Among other things, whether you opt for a quick and flexible pulse survey or a broader engagement survey, you must determine whether you want to gain insight into job satisfaction, employee commitment, employee engagement, loyalty, motivation and customer orientation of your people.
 The aim is to use the insigths gained to address issues before they escalate and to make targeted improvements where needed.
 Without a clear objective, your survey will have less impact and may not obtain the response rates you need.